masecla22/OOP-Project/3_rts/report.md

 The Multiplayer logic is not entirely identical to the singleplayer one, specifically, each player is only able to add armies from their own team, events get used up instead of being permanent on the map, and the game ends if one of the players is able to get any army on the starting node of the other player.

-All of the server side data is stored in a MySQL database, with all password being hashed using SHA-256. (bCrypt would have been a better choice, however, in the spirit of the challenge, we wanted to use as little external sources as possible, and SHA is already built into Java).
+All of the server side data is stored in a MySQL database, with all password being hashed and then salted using SHA-256.
+We made sure to use a cryptographically secure source of randomness. (bCrypt would have been a better choice, however, in the spirit of the challenge, we wanted to use as little external sources as possible, and SHA is already built into Java).

 ### A quick note about cheating and disruptive behaviour